aasensio/hazel2/docs/io_files/output.rst

 Output files
 ============

-Hazel v2.0 can accept several formats for input/output files.
-1D formats are not allowed for output and the output is either HDF5 or FITS.
+|hazel2| can accept several formats for input/output files.
+1D formats are not allowed
+for output and the output is either HDF5 or FITS.
 3D files also save some metadata of interest.
 In the case of HDF5, you can access this metadata using: